 If you recently started using your standing desk and are experiencing slight pain or discomfort, well this blog could help you identify what you might be doing wrong at your desk.
-We understand that it does take some time getting used to a standing desk in order to gain from all the benefits it offers.
+We understand that it does take some time getting used to an electric standing desk in order to gain from all the benefits it offers.
 In today's blog, we will shed some light on this as well as on how to use a standing desk the proper way.

 Here's highlighting 15 common mistakes you might be making while using your standing desk.